Discover commerce and social trends, and learn from industry pioneers – join our global in-person roadshow which touches down in five cities!

 Examples of in-store testimonial ads

-In-store testimonial ads can help customers make better purchasing decisions too.
-62% of shoppers look at UGC on their phones while shopping in a store.
-Many brands and retailers have begun making that process easier for customers by proactively displaying UGC in-store in the form of signage and digital displays.
-Let’s take a look at a few examples.
+In-store testimonial ads can help customers make better purchasing decisions too — 62% of shoppers look at UGC on their phones while shopping in a store.
+Many brands and retailers have begun making that process easier for customers by proactively displaying UGC in-store in the form of signage, digital displays and QR codes.
+Let’s take a look at the best in-store testimonial ads examples.

-The online giant has a few brick-and-mortar 4-star stores across the country.
-In these stores, they curate items that customers have rated 4 stars or higher and sometimes include quotes from customer reviews on certain products.
+The online giant has a few brick-and-mortar stores across the country.
+In these stores, they curate items that customers have rated 4-stars or higher and sometimes include quotes from customer reviews on certain products.

 testimonial ads

-Cosmetics and skincare brands can use in-store UGC to provide social proof for products that customers can’t open and test (especially during a pandemic).
-This display from Neutrogena highlights a customer’s 5-star review and uses a pull quote to describe what the customer loves about the product.
+Cosmetics and skincare brands can use in-store UGC to provide social proof for products that customers can’t open and test.

 testimonial ads

-Food brands are another category that sometimes rely on UGC for social proof.
+Food and beverage brands are another category that sometimes rely on UGC for social proof.
 In these billboards, Chobani could’ve written marketing copy about how good their yogurt tastes or what ingredients they use, but instead, they let their customers speak for them.
-They used customer tweets as quotes in a billboard to campaign to promote their yogurt and build trust.

 UGC is the key to your testimonial ads success